 North Country Council’s mission is to encourage effective community and regional planning for economic development and the conservation of natural, cultural and economic resources.
 This is accomplished by providing information, regional advocacy, technical assistance, community education, and direct services to the region.

 Regional Planning Commission

 North Country Council is one of nine regional planning commissions in New Hampshire established by RSA 36:46.
-The commissions region consists of serving 50 communities and 25 unincorporated places in the northern third of New Hampshire.
-The commission service in an advisory role to local governments in order to promote coordinated planning, orderly growth, efficient land use, transportation access and environmental protection.
+The commission’s region consists of serving 50 communities and 25 unincorporated places in the northern third of New Hampshire.
+The commission serves in an advisory role to local governments in order to promote coordinated planning, orderly growth, efficient land use, transportation access and environmental protection.